jt151077/cloud-run-urlmasks/README.md

 ## Setup

 1. Find out your GCP project's id and number from the dashboard in the cloud console, and update the following variables in the `terraform.tfvars.json` file.
 Replace `YOUR_PROJECT_NMR`, `YOUR_PROJECT_ID` and `your_project_region` with the correct values.
-Create an A record under your Cloud DNS and use this as `YOUR_DOMAIN`, and have it point to the Load Balancer static IP when it is created.
+Create an A record under your Cloud DNS and use this as `YOUR_DOMAIN`, and choose a private domain as a subset of your main domain as `YOUR_PRIVATE_DOMAIN`.

 ```shell
 {